awsdocs/amazon-guardduty-user-guide/doc_source/accept-invitation.md

 ## Errors<a name="accept-invitation-errors"></a>

-If the action is not successful, the service sends back and HTTP error response code along with detailed error information\.
+If the action is not successful, the service sends back an HTTP error response code along with detailed error information\.

 **InvalidInputException**

-The request is rejected because an invalid or out\-of\-range value is specified as an input parameter\.
+The request is rejected\.
+An invalid or out\-of\-range value is specified as an input parameter\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because required query or path parameters are not specified\.
+The request is rejected\.
+A required query or path parameters are not specified\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because one or more input parameters have invalid values\.
+The request is rejected\.
+One or more input parameters have invalid values\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because the parameter detectorId has an invalid value\.
+The request is rejected\.
+The parameter `detectorId` has an invalid value\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because the current account cannot accept invitation from the given account ID since the latter is an associated member of another master account\.
+The request is rejected\.
+The current account cannot accept an invitation from the specified account ID because the latter is a member of another master account\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because the current account cannot accept invitations since it still has created, invited or associated members\.
+The request is rejected\.
+The current account cannot accept invitations because the account contains created, invited, or associated members\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because the current account cannot accept invitations since it is already an associated member of some master account\.
+The request is rejected\.
+The current account cannot accept invitations because it is already a member of a master account\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because the current account has no pending invitation from the given master account ID or is already an associated member of another master account\.
+The request is rejected\.
+The current account has no pending invitation from the specified master account ID or is already a member of another master account\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because the given handshake role of the given member account ID cannot be assumed by GuardDuty on behalf of the given master account ID\.
+The request is rejected\.
+The specified handshake role of the specified member account ID cannot be assumed by GuardDuty on behalf of the specified master account ID\.

 HTTP Status Code: 400

 **LimitExceededException**

-The request is rejected because the input detectorId is not owned by the current account\.
+The request is rejected\.
+The input `detectorId` is not owned by the current account\.

 HTTP Status Code: 400